 Who doesn’t love freebies?
 I know I do.
-Despite being classy a city and one of the best tourist attraction hotspots in the world, Victoria BC does have some good things you can get without spending a dime.
+Despite being classy a city and one of the best tourist attraction hotspots in the world, there are some amazingly good things to do in Victoria BC without spending a dime.
 If worse comes to worst you might be charged very little that you won’t even feel your pocket or wallet becoming lighter.

-This article seeks to enlighten you on some of the good free things you can get for yourself whether you are a local or tourist living in Victoria BC.
+This article seeks to enlighten you on some of the good free things to do in victoria bc whether you are a local or tourist living in Victoria BC.
 Today is your lucky day, especially If you are reading this as a tourist in Victoria BC who has only enough money left for his or her flight back home.

 1. Window shopping.